-The Important Connection between Abortion, the Destruction of Warsaw and the Divine Mercy Revelations
+The Little Known Connection between the Killing of Infants, the Destruction of Warsaw, and the Divine Mercy Revelations

-The Chaplet of Mercy is a prayer that Jesus dictated to Saint Maria Faustina Kowalska, a young Polish mystic, in the 1930’s.
+The Chaplet of Divine Mercy is a prayer that Jesus dictated to Saint Maria Faustina Kowalska, a young Polish mystic, in the 1930s.
 He directed this humble nun to pray it unceasingly and to encourage others to do the same, attaching to its prayerful recitation a myriad of extraordinary promises.

-The Chaplet is prayed utilizing the beads of an ordinary rosary and may be recited in about ten minutes, or sung using various melodies in about twenty.
-(See How to Pray the Chaplet) With the permission of her spiritual director and Mother Superior the sisters and young women they nurtured in the convent began to recite the Chaplet as the Lord had requested.
+The Chaplet is prayed on the beads of an ordinary rosary and may be recited in about ten minutes, or sung using various melodies in about twenty.
+(See how to pray the Chaplet below.)
+With the permission of her spiritual director and Mother Superior, the sisters and young women they nurtured in the convent began to recite the Chaplet as the Lord had requested.

 Yet, despite its efficaciousness and popularity, many are not aware of the circumstances in which St. Faustina received this prayer and thus its significance for current generations.
 Many are unaware that the Lord originally requested this prayer, in which we offer the Heavenly Father the Body and Blood of Jesus, be recited as a means to appease God’s wrath, especially for the sacrifice of the body and blood of the unborn child in the womb.